Lanoe Hawker: Death

 On 23 November 1916, while flying an Airco DH.2 (Serial No. 5964), Hawker left Bertangles Aerodrome at 1300 hours as part of 'A' Flight, led by Captain (later Air Vice Marshal) J. O. Andrews and including Lieutenant (later Air Marshal) R.H.M.S Saundby.
 Andrews led the flight in an attack on two German aircraft over Achiet.
 Spotting a larger flight of German aircraft above, Andrews was about to break off the attack, but spotted Hawker diving to attack.
 Andrews and Saundby followed him to back him up in his fight; Andrews drove off one of the Germans attacking Hawker, then took bullets in his engine and glided out of the fight under Saundby's covering fire.

 Losing contact with the other DH.2s, Hawker began a lengthy dogfight with an Albatros D.II flown by Leutnant Manfred von Richthofen of Jasta 2.
 The Albatros was faster than the DH.2, more powerful and, with a pair of lMG 08 machine guns, more heavily armed.
 Richthofen fired 900 rounds during the running battle.
 Running low on fuel, Hawker eventually broke away from the combat and attempted to return to Allied lines.
 The Red Baron's guns jammed 50 yards from the lines, but a bullet from his last burst struck Hawker in the back of his head, killing him instantly.
 His plane spun from 1,000 ft and crashed 200 yd east of Luisenhof Farm, just south of Bapaume on the Flers Road, becoming the German ace's 11th victim.

 German Grenadiers reported burying Hawker 250 yd east of Luisenhof Farm along the roadside.
 Richthofen claimed Hawker's Lewis gun from the wreck as a trophy and hung it above the door of his quarters.
-Major Lanoe George Hawker is listed on the Arras Flying Services Memorial for airmen lost with no known grave.
+Similar to Georges Guynemer's and Werner Voss' gravesites Hawker's battlefield gravesite was lost; Major Lanoe George Hawker is listed on the Arras Flying Services Memorial for airmen lost with no known grave.

 Legacy

 Hawker's original Victoria Cross was lost when the Hawker family belongings were left behind after the fall of France in 1940.
 On their return after the Second World War, they found that their possessions, including the VC, had been stolen.
 A replacement was issued to Hawker's brother on 3 February 1960, and is now held by the Royal Air Force Museum, Hendon.

 A window (designed by Francis Skeat) commemorating Hawker was installed in St Nicholas church, Longparish in 1967.
 The design features St Michael above an airfield with two pilots in the foreground.
 A copy of the window is in the Army Flying Museum at Middle Wallop.

+A memorial to Hawker was unveiled in the village of Ligny Thilloy, one km from where he crashed and was buried, on 11 November 2011.
+It was erected by XXIV Squadron, Royal Air Force, beside the village war memorial.

 Hawker was portrayed by Corin Redgrave in the 1971 film Von Richthofen and Brown.
 In the 2008 film The Red Baron, he was played by Richard Krajčo.